utshomax/postman-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ## Common assertion examples

-Read on for some examples of common assertions you might find useful in your scripts, either as outlined below or by editing the detail to suit your own needs.
+The following examples of common assertions might help you write your test scripts.

 > For a more comprehensive overview of what you can include in your assertions, refer to the [Chai Assertion Library Docs](https://www.chaijs.com/api/bdd/).

 ### Asserting a response value against a variable

-Check if a response property has the same value as a variable (in this case an environment variable):
+Check if a response property has the same value as a variable (this example uses an environment variable):

 ```js
 pm.test("Response property matches environment variable", function () {